getsentry/sentry-native/README.md

   - **breakpad**: This uses the in-process breakpad handler.
 It is currently only supported on Linux and Windows, and used as the default on Linux.
-  - **inproc**: A small in-process handler which is supported on all platforms, and is used as default on Linux and Android.
+  - **inproc**: A small in-process handler which is supported on all platforms, and is used as default on Android.
   - **none**: This builds `sentry-native` without a backend, so it does not handle crashes at all.
 It is primarily used for tests.